Body Image

 Someone with a healthy body image feels good in their skin and feels good about their body.
 They do not strive for a “perfect” body but focus on their other attributes and abilities in order to feel good about themselves.
 It is common for people, especially teens, to experience body image dissatisfaction, which is often caused by unrealistic cultural ideas of attractiveness.

-Having a poor body image is highly related to low self-esteem and, in some situations, can lead to disordered eating behaviours.
+Body image is strongly connected to self-esteem.
+Low body image, in some situations, can lead to disordered eating behaviours.
 Weight-loss practices can negatively affect a person’s mental and emotional well-being and, in more extreme situations, can result in nutritional deficiencies, or can delay or damage development.

 If you suspect that you or someone you know may have an eating disorder, it is important to address the concern and there are resources to help you.
 Some of the signs and symptoms of eating disorders include: